Franchise accounting tips

 Make sure you include loan repayments in your budget and ring-fence that money so you won’t be tempted to use it for other things.
 Set up automatic payments so you don’t miss any by mistake.
 Missed payments attract late fees – which can add up – and they extend the length of time you pay interest.

-Most franchises are based in customer service industries, which means you’ll have staff.
+Most franchises are based in customer service industries, which means you’ll have employees.
 You’ll need to:

 Just when you think you’ve got it sorted, your best employee will take a new job and you’ll have to start again.
 Use systems and business software to automate a lot of the work.
 For example:

-Scheduling apps allow you to create staff rosters and share them straight to everyone’s phones so employees can see when they’re due at work.
+- Scheduling apps allow you to create rosters and share them straight to everyone’s phones so employees can see when they’re due at work.

 When you automate these admin tasks, you can focus on recruiting the right people, getting them trained, and keeping them happy.